 Functions are blocks of instructions that perform a specific task in programming.
 Once a function has been declared, it can be reused multiple times.
-The main benefit of using functions is that it can reduce the number of lines of code you write because you can reuse common functions multiple times over.
+The main benefit of using functions is that it can reduce the number of lines of code you write.

 Python Function Refresher